dmbarbour/wikilon/docs/Runtime.md

 The simplest index that guarantees structure sharing regardless of construction history is the trie.
 A critical-bit tree is also a potential basis, though it may prove difficult to integrate with stowage.
 It's essentially a bit-level trie.

-An interesting idea from the Unison Web project is the [prioritized crit-bit tree (PCBT)](http://unisonweb.org/2015-12-22/data-api-implementation.html), which would correspond to a trie where we're not forced to discriminate on the *first* character difference.
+An interesting idea from the Unison Web project is the , which would correspond to a trie where we're not forced to discriminate on the *first* character difference.
 Instead we can discriminate over the Nth bit or character in the path, selected to optimize information with each branch.
 The PCBT has some nice properties, but we can't readily model composition of indices or insertion of new data.

 For now, a simple bytestring trie should do the job well enough, especially with a little support for batched input and composition at the stowage layers.
 Importantly, trie's are a simple, predictable, composable, and comprehensible data structure.